 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred, but probably intended to use with globe bulbs or spotlights.
-For this setup semi-globe yellow light bulbs were used: they were original to this floor lamp.
+For this setup semi-globe yellow light bulbs were used: the original bulbs of this floor lamp.

 Period: 1960s, 1970s – Mid-Century Modern.